Scarlett100/DevOps_tech257/tech257_aws/vpc.md

 ### VPC

 In Amazon Virtual Private Cloud (Amazon VPC), AWS resources are launched in your own isolated virtual network within the cloud, similar to a traditional network within an on premise data center.
 AWS gives you a default VPC however, utilising this shared infrastructure on a public cloud may compromise your security and may not be what you need, therefore, you also have the option to make your own vpc.
 We can think of a VPC like an apartment within a hugh apartment building which represents AWS cloud, it is your private space with furniture inside.
-A shared apartment, would be considered as the default VPC whilst the 3 rooms within it would be the default subnets linked to different availabilty zones.
-A seperate apartment has seperate security.
+A shared apartment, would be considered as the default VPC whilst the 3 rooms within it would be the default subnets linked to different availability zones.
+A separate apartment has separate security.
 A Custom VPCs will isolate your resources from the outside vpcs and the internet (public) and in turn provide a more secure environment and network.
 We ultimately determine traffic flow and define security groups.